Christopher Dorner shootings and manhunt: Timeline of killings and manhunt

 Dorner's killing spree began with a package stating his complaints, sent to Anderson Cooper and arriving at CNN on February 1, 2013.
-After the first killings, Dorner's threats in his manifesto caused law enforcement to mount a widespread manhunt that spread from California to Nevada and Mexico.
-Protection details were set up for over 40 potential targets of Dorner, and thousands of police were assigned to patrol Southern California's highways.
+After the first killings, the threats in his manifesto caused law enforcement to mount a widespread manhunt that spread from California to Nevada and Mexico.
+Protection details were set up for over forty potential targets of Dorner, and thousands of police were assigned to patrol highways across southern California.
 The LAPD also took patrol officers off motorcycles for their protection.

 February 1, 2013

 Anderson Cooper received a package at his office containing a DVD that stated Dorner's case against the LAPD.
 The package also contained a bullet-riddled challenge coin issued by LAPD Chief William Bratton and a note inscribed with "1MOA" (one minute of angle), implying that the coin was shot at 100 yd at a grouping of 1 in, boasting of his accuracy with a rifle.